 Jack Blackham played 35 Tests and scored 800 runs at an average of 15.68 for Australia.
 He also took 37 catches and affected 24 stumpings © Getty Images

-Jack Blackham, born May 11, 1854, was the first ever Test wicketkeeper of Australia and one of the best the great cricketing country has ever produced.
+Jack Blackham, born May 11, 1854, was the first Test wicketkeeper of Australia and one of the best the great cricketing country has ever produced.
 Arunabha Sengupta looks back at the life and career of the man who was a permanent fixture behind the wickets for the first 17 years of Test cricket and led the country in eight matches.

 The prince who enraged the clergy

-When he was named the Wisden Wicketkeeper of the Year in 1891, Jack Blackham was 36.
+When he was named Wisden Wicketkeeper of the Year in 1891, Jack Blackham was 36.
 He was still at the height of his powers.
 The publication, not often given to flourishes of rhetoric, observed: “[Blackham’s] name [is] a household word with all who take any interest in the game of cricket.
 By general consent-and speaking for ourselves we entirely agree with the popular verdict that he is the greatest wicket-keeper the world has yet seen.”

 Of course, those were early days.
 Test cricket was just 14 years old.
 Blackham had kept wickets for Australia from the day the first Test match had been played.
 There would be far reaching changes to the game, and wicket-keeping would be affected by transformations as much as the other cricketing departments.
 In another couple of decades, Sammy Carter would pioneer the method of sitting on his haunches while keeping wickets.
 In contrast, Blackham, his contemporaries, predecessors and the stumpers who immediately followed him had all preferred to bend from the waist.
 By the time cricket resumed after the First World War, the art of wicket-keeping had been revolutionised, and plenty of great ’keepers had appeared on the scene to crouch behind the wickets.